hbc/bcbioRNASeq/README.md

 Parameters:

 - Primary object: Directory path to the final [bcbio][] run output.
-- `interestingGroups`: Character vector with the variables to use for representation of the data that should match columns of interest in the sample metadata.
+- `interestingGroups`: Character vector of the column names of interest in the sample metadata, which is stored in the `colData()` accessor slot of the `bcbioRNADataSet` object.
+These values should be formatted in camelCase, and can be reassigned in the object after creation (e.g. `metadata(bcb)$interestingGroups <- c("batch", "age")`).
+They are used for data visualization in the quality control utility functions.

 Consult `help("loadRNASeqRun", "bcbioRNASeq")` for additional documentation.